Introduction: Charge, Voltage, and Current

 The notation dF/dt means the change in flow rate over time (units: liters per second per second).

-For example, if you apply a 20 kPa the inductor, the flow rate increases by one LPS per second.
+For example, if you apply a pressure of 20 kPa the inductor, the flow rate increases by one LPS per second.

 20 kPa= 20 kPa-sec/LPS x 1 LPS/second